Arturo Frondizi: Israel: kidnapping of Adolf Eichmann

-At the end of 1952, the fugitive Nazi criminal Adolf Eichmann had been located in Argentina thanks to information provided by a friend of the Austrian Nazi hunter of Jewish origin Simon Wiesenthal.
-Given the difficulty that Israel could obtain the extradition of Eichmann by Argentina (with the consequent danger that the criminal would flee), the Israeli secret services of Mosad designed the kidnapping of the wanted Nazi criminal with the firm support of Israeli Prime Minister David Ben Gurion, thus violating consular assistance treaties and Argentine national sovereignty.
+At the end of 1952, the fugitive Nazi criminal Adolf Eichmann was located in Argentina thanks to information provided by a friend of the Austrian Nazi hunter Simon Wiesenthal.
+Given the difficulties that Israel faced in trying to obtain the extradition of Eichmann by Argentina (with the consequent danger that the criminal would flee), the Israeli secret services of Mosad planned the extrajudicial kidnapping of Eichmann with the firm support of Israeli Prime Minister David Ben-Gurion, thus violating consular assistance treaties and Argentine national sovereignty.

-Finally, on May 11, 1960, Eichmann was kidnapped in the middle of the street, getting him into a private car when he was getting off the bus to return home from work.
-Later, the four men of the Israeli Secret Service transferred him on May 20 from Ezeiza International Airport in Buenos Aires to Israel in a private plane, with another identity and pretending that he was drunk.
+Eichmann was kidnapped in the middle of the street, hustling him into a private car as he was getting off the bus to return home from work, on May 11, 1960.
+Later, the four men of the Israeli Secret Service transferred him on May 20 from Ezeiza International Airport in Buenos Aires to Israel in a private plane under another identity and the pretense that he was drunk.

-Faced with this kidnapping, the Foreign Ministry, through Ambassador Mario Amadeo, complained to the United Nations Security Council for the serious violation of sovereignty.
+Faced with this kidnapping, the Foreign Ministry, through Ambassador Mario Amadeo, complained to the United Nations Security Council over this violation of its sovereignty.
 It received support from the international body, but Israel never intended to return the Nazi criminal to Argentina.
-Diplomats from the United States, Great Britain and France tried to formalize a meeting between President Arturo Frondizi and David Ben Gurion so that both would seek a solution to the Eichmann case, and that diplomatic relations between Argentina and Israel would not be broken as a result.
-After several contacts, it was agreed that the meeting between the two leaders would be held in Brussels in June 1960, finally frustrating such meeting due to misgivings between the diplomacy of both countries.
+Diplomats from the United States, Great Britain and France tried to formalize a meeting between President Arturo Frondizi and Ben-Gurion to seek a solution to the Eichmann case, and that diplomatic relations between Argentina and Israel would not be broken as a result.
+After several contacts, it was agreed that the meeting between the two leaders would be held in Brussels in June 1960.
+The meeting did not occur due to misgivings between both countries.

 Ultimately, Frondizi severed diplomatic relations with Israel, relations that had recently been established by President Juan Perón.
 A short time later, Frondizi re-established ties with Israel.

 On December 11, 1961, Adolf Eichmann was found guilty of crimes against humanity and sentenced to death on December 15, carried out on May 31, 1962.
 His last words were: "Long live Germany.
 Long live Austria.
 Long live Argentina.
 These are the countries that I identify with the most and I will never forget them.
 I had to obey the rules of war and those of my flag.
-I'm ready ".
+I'm ready".